Fit as a Mama Bear

 almond flour, chocolate chips, collagen powder, and peanut butter with text label on top of each ingredient

-How To Make 4 Ingredient Protein Bars
+How To Make Peanut Butter Chocolate Protein Bars

 Step 1: In a bowl, mix together the peanut butter, almond flour, and collagen powder until you have a giant sticky ball.
 And melt the chocolate.